 Built by Kawasaki during May 1943 with "Kou" armament of 2 x 12.7mm Ho-103 machine guns in the fuselage forward decking and two 7.7 mm Type 89 machine guns in the wings.
 Uncoded serial number 199.

 Assigned to the Japanese Army Air Force (JAAF) to the 68th Sentai or 78th Sentai.
 No known nickname or nose art.
-Abandoned at Alexishafen Airfield.
+This aircraft was abandoned at Alexishafen Airfield.

-Only the fuselage section remained in situ until 1984.
+Until 1984, the fuselage remained in situ at Alexishafen Airfield.

 1984 by the Royal Australian Air Force (RAAF) on behalf of the PNG